 2. Hercules Curl

 If you can access this cable setup, this is a great exercise for keeping constant tension on your biceps.
-This is a little more advanced than the previous exercise.
-So if you are more of a beginner, start with the previous exercise.
+This is a little more advanced than the previous exercise, so if you're more of a beginner, start with the straight bar cable curl first.

 How To Do It: